 4Recruit and Steadily Nurture Excellent Human Resources

 To ensure the sustainable development of the JFE Group, it is essential to fundamentally review past customs and develop workstyles that enable each employee to be highly productive in creating new value with pride and satisfaction in their work.
-We intend to realize a working environment that enables diverse personnel to fully demonstrate their abilities by pursuing flexible workstyles that cater to the needs of each employee.
+Under the Seventh Medium-term Business Plan, we intend to continue building workplace environments and internal systems that enable employees to fully demonstrate their abilities with a sense of security and safety.

-JFE Steel also has a work-life-balance vacation program to support employees in taking vacations for personal life events, self-enlightenment, or participation in volunteer activities.
+In addition, JFE Steel seeks to enhance the work-life balance by encouraging employees to take paid leave by designating annual planned leave days and offering a work-life-balance vacation program to support employees in taking vacations for personal life events, self-enlightenment, or participation in volunteer activities.

 Initiatives to Support Various Workstyles to Realize a Work-life-balance

-As a measure to realize a work-life-balance, initiatives have been implemented to reduce work hours, such as designating Wednesdays as the day to encourage everyone to leave on time, prohibit all work after 10 pm, and also encourage taking paid leave.
+As a measure to realize a work-life-balance, initiatives have been implemented to reduce work hours, such as designating Wednesdays as the day to encourage everyone to leave on time, prohibit all work after 10 pm, and also designating days when employees are encouraged to take paid leave.

 Promoting Operational Reforms that Leverage the Newest ICT

-To reduce employee time spent on simple for repetitive tasks and free up more time for creative work, JFE Steel implemented robotic process automation (RPA), a software to facilitate the automation of human work done on terminal devices.
-In FY2019, RPA was deployed in over 200 types of operation, releasing over 30 thousand hours to be spent on other productive work.
-In FY2020, we will identify tasks to which RPA can be applied even amid the coronavirus pandemic.
+To reduce employee time spent on simple for repetitive tasks and free up more time for creative work, JFE Steel implemented RPA, a software to facilitate the automation of human work done on terminal devices.

-JFE Steel is pushing ahead with a companywide project launched in FY2016 to upgrade mission-critical systems at each steelworks toward promoting operational reform as well.
+JFE Steel is pushing ahead with a companywide project launched in FY2016 to upgrade mission-critical systems at each steelwork toward promoting operational reform as well.

 The company will actively engage in operational reform by leveraging the newest ICT and use the time generated by the operational reform to improve customer service.

-By leveraging various IT tools and systems, and creating an unconventional working style in terms of time, location and method, the company aims to achieve both work-life-balance and improved productivity while maximizing overall output.
+By introducing various systems, measures and tools to boost efficiency, JFE Engineering aims to achieve both work-life-balance and improved productivity while maximizing overall output.